 Furthermore, behind the palace there is an independent cinema and a park.
 The park is lined with imperial palms, that stretch high to the sky.
 From time to time there are book fairs, live music recitals and kids clubs/ shows hosted in the grounds.

 2. Arabe in Galeria Condor

-Brazil is almost completely built on immigrants and one huge flow was from Syria and Lebanon.
-Therefore, the Arabic cuisine has justly been absorbed into Brazilian culture.
+Brazil is almost completely built on immigrants and a huge flow came from Syria and Lebanon.
+Therefore, the Arabic cuisine has been absorbed into Brazilian culture.

 In Galeria Condor, just off Praça Largo do Machado, you can find a bustling Arab restaurant called Rotisseria Sírio Libanesa.
-Split into three sections: sitting, standing with a high table, delivery/ takeaway.
+It is split into three sections: sitting, standing with a high table, delivery/ takeaway.
 Take your pick depending on your mood.

 Inside this mini shopping centre there are several quaint shops.
 My pick is the cute prints of Sugar Loaf on t-shirts.
 You will find these stores right by the entrance.